Charitable Gift Annuity

 - At the end of the income recipient’s lifetime, the remaining assets are used for your favorite nonprofits.

-- CGAs can be funded with cash, stock, cryptocurrency or mutual funds.
+- CGAs can be funded with cash, stock, cryptocurrency, Qualified Charitable Distribution from an IRA or mutual funds.
 These gifts often avoid immediate recognition of capital gain.

 Get Started Today